This gluten free butterscotch cake is ultra rich and so soft and moist. The easy butterscotch frosting is the perfect finishing touch.

-I opted to use my 6-inch cake pans for this cake because I love the idea of making a little two-layer cake.
+I opted to use my 6-inch cake pans for this cake because I love the idea of making two little cake layers.
 Sometimes a whole 9-inch cake is a LOT, especially with all of that sweet frosting on top.

 - The flavor in this cake is unbelievably good.
 We're using brown sugar in the cake layers, for that warm flavor we all LOVE in butterscotch.
 And then we're making a butterscotch frosting to go on top (and between the layers!).

-- If you want to whip up a cake that is sure to impress for a special occasion (or no occasion at all), this is the one for you.
+- If you want to whip up a butterscotch birthday cake that is sure to impress, this is the one for you.
 It's a straightforward recipe, with ingredients you likely already have on hand.
+Not that you need a special occasion though 😉

 - You can get creative with the decorating!
 You can simply spread the frosting on the cake, or add some fun piping.